4 Tips for Equine Matchmaking

 No Home Is Perfect

-At the same time, Leonard cautions that no home is perfect and “if we’re not careful, no one is going to be good enough for these horses.”
+At the same time, the agency cautions that no home is perfect, and holding out for one means horses will never know the love of a family of their own.
 Because Harmony spends so much time getting to know the adopter, there’s a higher level of confidence with every match.

 Harmony believes adopters should know everything the agency knows about a horse, including the horse’s abilities and limitations.
 In order to provide accurate information to adopters, Harmony records all medical, behavioral and training evaluations and protocols and shares them with adopters.